FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/pages/about.md

-As *Head of the Research Lab for Application and Innovation* at the Institute of Applied and Numerical Mathematics, I worked in several industry-funded projects and supervised several bachelor and master students.
+As *Head of the Research Lab for Application and Innovation* at the Institute of Applied and Numerical Mathematics, I worked in several industry-funded projects and supervised bachelor and master students.

 ----------

-After my postdoctoral position I started as a Data Scientist at [Blue Yonder](http://www.blue-yonder.com/) which is the leading platform provider for Predictive Applications and Big Data on the European market.
+After my postdoctoral position I started as a Data Scientist at [Blue Yonder](http://www.blue-yonder.com/), the leading platform provider for Predictive Applications and Big Data in the European market.
 With more than three years of project experience in the field of Predictive & Prescriptive Analytics and Big Data, I have acquired profound knowledge in the domains of mathematical modelling, statistics, machine learning, high-performance computing and data mining.